PowerCodersOrg/powercoders.org/site/content/_index.md

     link: 'https://powercoders.org/program/'
     link_text: More
     text: >-
-      We are looking for people eager to support us, as Job Coach for our participants or as IT trainer.
+      We are looking for people eager to support us either as a Job Coach for our participants or as an IT trainer.
 Check for more information.
   - fade_in: Left
     header: Launch Party Zurich
     header_icon: fa-rocket